Portugal Digital Nomad Visa: How to Apply [4 Steps]

 Step 4: Receive Residency Permit

 After obtaining your Portugal digital nomad visa, you must then apply for your residency permit in Portugal.
-You will have four months from the time you enter Portugal to schedule your appointment at SEF and apply for the residence permit.
+You will have four months from the time you enter Portugal to schedule your appointment at AIMA and apply for the residence permit.

 Bring your visa and all of the documents you submitted to the consulate.